 ASSOCIATED STUDENTS OF WALLA WALLA UNIVERSITY.
-All WWU faculty and regularly enrolled undergraduate students are members of the ASWWU.
+All WWU faculty, staff, and regularly enrolled undergraduate students are members of the ASWWU.
 ASWWU elected officers are responsible for a wide range of social and religious activity planning, and for representing student needs and concerns to WWU administrators.
-The ASWWU is also responsible for production of the Mask student directory, The Collegian weekly student newspaper, and the Mountain Ash yearbook.
-Student editors of these publications are appointed by the ASWWU Media Board.
-The ASWWU is sponsored by the Assistant Vice President of Student Life.
+The ASWWU is also responsible for production of the Mask online student directory (www.aswwu.com), the Collegian weekly student newspaper, and the Mountain Ash yearbook.
+ASWWU is sponsored by the Assistant Vice President of Student Life.